-Initially non-empty scene.
-Figure 5, Shopping mall sequence, shows the performance of the proposed method in situations where the first frames do not contain only the background, but some foreground objects as well.
+Table 1.
+Quantitative comparison. ---------- -------------- ------------- background, but some foreground objects as well.
 In this situations both traditional parametric and non-parametric background modeling techniques fail.
-As it can be observed in Figure 5(a), the video does not have a clear set of background frames to be modeled by a parametric or non-parametric technique using a constant sized temporal window.
-Our proposed technique, starts with the first frame and incorporates the information from new coming frames to build its background and foreground models.
-The resulting background model is visualized in Figure 5(b) after about 50 frames.
-Our proposed method fades the objects that existed in the first frame to achieve a clear background model.
+As it can be observed in Figure 5(a), the video does not have a clear set of background frames to be modeled.
+Our technique starts with the first frame and incorporates the information from new frames to build its background and foreground models.
+The resulting background model is visualized in Figure 5(b) after 50 frames, where the objects existing in the first frame faded to achieve a clear background model.